Free admission all week for children 12 and under

 Children aged 12 and under get free admission from March 25 through April 2.
 The Museum will also be open on Monday, March 27.

-A week of activities kicks off Saturday, March 25 at 1 p.m., when the Museum welcomes a representative from Project of Heart, which has created an artistic journey to help young people seek truth about the history of Indigenous people in Canada, and develop empathy for survivors of Indian Residential Schools.
+A week of activities kicks off Saturday, March 25 at 1 p.m., when the Museum welcomes a representative from Project of Heart - will open in a new tab, which has created an artistic journey to help young people seek truth about the history of Indigenous people in Canada, and develop empathy for survivors of Indian Residential Schools.
 The event will kick off a community mosaic art project to be created each day by Museum visitors from decorated wooden tiles.
 The completed artwork will convey a message of reconciliation and be displayed in the Museum after spring break concludes.

-The next Saturday, April 1, from 1 p.m. to 4 p.m., the Museum welcomes members of the Stephen Lewis Foundation Grandmothers to Grandmothers campaign, which assists women raising AIDS orphans in Africa.
+The next Saturday, April 1, from 1 p.m. to 4 p.m., the Museum welcomes members of the Stephen Lewis Foundation Grandmothers to Grandmothers - will open in a new tab campaign, which assists women raising AIDS orphans in Africa.
 The grandmothers will teach knitting and yarn-wrapping while sharing stories about their travels in Africa.
 The group is also involved in knitting scarves for refugees and other new Canadians as part of their "Warm Up to Winnipeg" project.

 Other programs include the "What's in a Nation?" activity where visitors write messages of welcome for refugees and new Canadians that will be hung on a line, and "Little Defenders" story time for kids aged 2 to 8 , presented in French and English.
 A full roster of daily guided tours is also available.
 A schedule of events is attached.

 On March 25 from 8:30 p.m. to 9:30 p.m., the CMHR will also shut off all its lights in recognition of Earth Hour.